 We’re happy you’re considering the Bachelor Syracuse Mine for your school or large group!
 Here’s some information about the tour and how to schedule your group tour.
 For more information or to reserve a date and time please email us or call the main mine office at 970-325-0220 if you get the voicemail please leave a detailed message with your number and we will call you back within the next business day.

-SCHOOL GROUP SEASON & TIMES: Tours start daily May 5th, 2017 through October 10th, 2017.
+SCHOOL GROUP SEASON & TIMES: Tours start daily May 1st, 2021 through October 10th, 2021.
 Tour times may vary depending on time of season.
-Larger groups (over 35 persons) may require splitting into two tour groups running 30 minutes apart.
-SCHOOL GROUP PRICING & CONDITIONS: The school group rate is available May through June and September 10th through October 10th.
-Prices are: $5.00 per student, parents accompanying group are $12.00 each, and school teachers, staff, and bus drivers are free.
-For group tours during peak season (July-September 9) standard group rates apply: $12.00 per adult and $7.00 children ages 6-12.
+Larger groups (over 30 persons) may require splitting into two tour groups running 30 minutes apart.
+SCHOOL GROUP PRICING & CONDITIONS: The school group rate is available May 1st through June 5th and September 5th through October 10th.
+Prices are: $7.00 per student, parents accompanying group are $13.00 each, and school teachers, staff, and bus drivers are free.
+For school group tours during peak season (June 6th-Labor Day) standard group rates apply: $17.99 per adult and $8.99 children ages 6-12.
 The price includes the underground walking tour and gold panning on the surface.
 Group rates cannot be combined with any other promotion or coupon.

 - RESERVATIONS: Reservations are required in advance for group rate tours.
 Tours must arrive at least 15 minutes before their scheduled time.
 Late arrivals cannot be guaranteed space.
 Driving times: Ouray 10 minutes, Montrose 50 minutes, Silverton 1 hour 20 minutes, Durango 3 hours.
 During peak season traffic can be congested, so plan ahead.
 Once at the site we need 10 minutes to get the school group ready to go underground.
 We provide rain jackets and hard hats.
 Rain jackets are not necessary, you may wear your own.